-6. Narrowing the notion of family
+5. Narrowing the notion of family

-The current text of Article L) of the Fundamental Law does not restrict the notion of family to those in a marriage and to parent-child relationships.
+The original text of Article L) of the Fundamental Law did not restrict the notion of family to those in a marriage and to parent-child relationships.
 This kind of wide interpretation of Article L) was also confirmed by the CC in its Decision 43/2012.
 (XII.
 20.), in which it abolished the restrictive notion of family as enshrined in Act CCXI of 2011 on the Protection of Families.
-The CC stated that it does not follow from Article L) of the Fundamental Law that those in a partnership who take care of and raise each other's children, different-sex couples without a child due to different reasons and many other forms of long-standing emotional and economic cohabitations, which are based on mutual care and fall within the wider, more dynamic, sociological notion of a family would not be covered by the state's objective positive obligation to provide constitutional protection.
+The CC stated that it does not follow from Article L) of the Fundamental Law that those in a partnership who take care of and raise each other's children, different-sex couples without a child due to different reasons and many other forms of long-standing emotional and economic cohabitations, which are based on mutual care and fall within the wider, more dynamic, sociological notion of a family would not be covered by the state's objective positive obligation to provide constitutional protection for families.

-However, the proposed amendment would supplement Article L (1) with the following sentence: "Marriage and the parent-child relationships are the basis of the family."
-Adopting this amendment would severely narrow the constitutional notion of family and would result that only those who fall under this new, restricted notion would be able to rely on constitutional protection.
-Accordingly, the Fundamental Law itself would provide for discrimination between different relationships, which means that laws discriminating between cohabitations on the basis of the new, restrictive constitutional definition of a family may not be considered unconstitutional in the future.
+However, the Fourth Amendment23 supplements Article L (1) with the following sentence: Marriage and the parent-child relationships are the basis of the family."
+This amendment severely narrows the constitutional notion of family and results that only those who fall under this new, restricted notion will be able to rely on constitutional protection.
+Accordingly, the Fundamental Law itself provides for discrimination between different relationships, which means that laws discriminating between cohabitations on the basis of the new, restrictive constitutional definition of a family may not be considered unconstitutional in the future.